 There are currently have over 1300 undergraduate, pre-registration students and around 1200 post registration and postgraduate students taking a variety of modules and courses, including the flagship NIHR Masters in Clinical Research.
-The success of the school is reflected by the popularity of its programmes and several measures of esteem.
-The school was ranked 5th for nursing and midwifery and 7th for health professions in the Guardian University Guide (2015) and 8th place for nursing in the Complete University Guide (2015).
+The success of the School is reflected by the popularity of its programmes and a number of measures of esteem.
+The School is ranked 5th for nursing and midwifery and 7th for health professions in the Guardian University Guide (2015) and has recently climbed four places to 8th place for nursing in the Complete University Guide (2015).